dlisboa/experiments/go-testcontainers/README.md

 Example of how to setup test containers with per-test transaction isolation and parallelism.

-Excluding the time to boot up and shutdown the Postgres image, runs 1000 tests in about 500 ms. 10k tests take ~5s.
+Excluding the time to boot up and shutdown the Postgres image, runs 1000 integration tests in about 500 ms. 10k tests take ~5s.

 To generate tests: `go run ./tools/gentests -n 1000 -pkg users >./users/store_gen_test.go`